nahidhasan98/vaccine_reg/README.md

 # Vaccine Registration

-By Python
-Using Flask web framework
+By Python, using Flask web framework